-Kindergarten-5th grade students are expected to wear their P.E. uniform attire to school on days that they have P.E. class.
+Students are expected to wear their P.E. uniform attire to school on days that they have P.E. class.

 Noncompliance with P.E.
 Uniform:

 Students not complying with the P.E. uniform dress code must dress back into their official school uniform immediately after the P.E. class is completed.
 Uniform compliance is required.